Debdut/course-web-dev-1/Day 3 - Everything All at Once/Assignment/Brick Breaker.md

                 }
         ```
         - Remove the brick from the DOM.
-        - Remove the brick from the 'bricks' array.
+        - Remove the brick from the `bricks` array.
         - Increase the score.
         - Update the score display.
         - Reverse the ball's vertical direction.